Peakboard/peakboard.github.io/_docs/adding_articles.md

 description: A brief description of the article (around 160 characters)
 lang: en // the language code (e.g. german = de)
 ref: [unique id for article] // translations will have the same id
+weight: 100 // weight for page, defines the order in menu's.
+Lower means higher in the order.
 ---
 ```